Skip to content

 Your command handler will be called with a Command object that contains useful information about the slash command invocation.
 The most important property is probably text, which contains any additional text that was passed when the slash command was used.

-You can optionally pass the logger argument to get a logger that was enriched by Slack Machine
+You can optionally add the logger argument to your handler get a logger that was enriched by Slack Machine

 Responding to a command